awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 > For more build configuration options, see build arguments.

 #### Compile:
-Mac and Linux
+_Mac and Linux_
 ```bash
 make
 ```
-Windows
+_Windows_
 ```bat
 nmake
 ```

 ### Run the Samples
-Included are samples applications for streaming and ingesting to a KVS stream.
+Included are sample applications for streaming and ingesting to a KVS stream.
 To stream to KVS, the GStreamer samples use an implemented `appsink` sink element, and the kvssink samples use the custom `kvssink` sink element.
 > [!TIP]
 > More on [GStreamer elements](https://gstreamer.freedesktop.org/documentation/application-development/basics/elements.html?gi-language=c).